-First and second infractions result in a meeting with the Dean of Students, a work assignment, and a letter to the parents.
+First and second infractions result in a meeting with a member of the Student Life Team, a work assignment, and a letter to the parents.
 Further violations result in disciplinary probation or a meeting with the Discipline Committee, depending upon the student's disciplinary record.
 Electronic Nicotine Delivery Systems (ENDS) and/or vaping systems, such as Juuls, are considered drug paraphernalia and students possessing ENDS and/or vaping systems are in violation of this Major Rule.